 Approval of tissue culture and mini-tuber production facilities

-All seed potato stock must enter the certification scheme as tissue culture plantlets or mini-tubers produced by DA approved facilities.
+All seed potato stock must enter the certification scheme as tissue culture plantlets or mini-tubers produced by DA-approved facilities meeting the requirements specified by the DA (ISPM 33 provides a useful basis for developing requirements appropriate for tissue culture and mini-tuber facilities).
 The DA should establish a process for approval of these facilities, which may include audits of the facilities on an on-going basis.
-A list of approved facilities should be made available to allow growers.
+A list of approved facilities should be made available to growers.

 Traceability of tissue culture and mini-tubers